-Grade Descriptive Value A Superior student - shows ability to use factual knowledge in reaching independent conclusions and can synthesize facts into a logical and coherent pattern; shows interest in relating collateral reading to the principles developed in course work; scholarship exceeds requirements.
+Grade Descriptive value A Superior student - shows ability to use factual knowledge in reaching independent conclusions and can synthesize facts into a logical and coherent pattern; shows interest in relating collateral reading to the principles developed in course work; scholarship exceeds requirements. В Above average student - knowledge is very good, scholarship meets all requirements, information is complete but not detailed. С Average student - knowledge is good; scholarship meets assignments, but information is incomplete.
+D Below average student - knowledge is fair, scholarship does not meet assignments; essential information is lacking or false information given.
+E Failing student. w Withdrawal - official withdrawal during the first

-- B Above average student knowledge is very good, scholarship meets all requirements, information is complete but not detailed. - C Average student knowledge is good; scholarship meets assignments, but information is incomplete. - D Below average student knowledge is fair, scholarship does not meet assignments; essential information is lacking or false information given. - E Failing student. - W Withdrawal official withdrawal during the first six weeks of the quarter. - CR Credit grade assigned under credit/no credit option if work meets or is above minimum passing level.
+- eight weeks of the quarter.